-Sessions & Captures System
+Sessions and Captures System

 Introduction

-MiRA:: has a very complete system for managing all the measurements done by the user.
-Inside the application, a measure is called a capture.
+Inside the application, a measurement is called a capture.
 A capture contains the channel’s spectrum, transfer function and impulse response.
-Captures are organized per session.
-Each session is materialized by a .fcap file inside the following folders:

 • ~/Library/Application Support/FLUX/MiRA/Captures on macOS